amethyst/grumpy_visitors/README.md

 ### Roadmap to 0.2
 - [x] Rewrite networking with the upcoming version of `amethyst_net`
 - [ ] Try to rework `ActionSystem` (current approach to run systems several times in 1 frame sucks)
+- [x] Add profiling
+- [ ] Implement possibility to pause/unpause writing profiler traces
-- [ ] Profile and optimize the game
+- [ ] Look for weak spots in performance and optimize them if found and possible
 - [ ] Add visual indicators for better debugging (mobs health, network state, fps, latency etc)
 - [ ] Refactor UI code (current definition files and the system are huge)
 - [ ] Better visuals (polishing animations, adding some nice shaders for spells)